 Our Flat was fully furnished with a lot of comforts.
 This was one our cheap expense for a flat abroad, cheaper than other European Capital.

 The best period of the year to go in Poland is obviously is Summer, but by the spoke with the citizen of Warsaw, we know another best time to go is in October when the weather is warm and during the day you can walk with half sleeve.

 At the end of October starting the rain period and start to be cold and dry.
 Winter in Poland is very stiff, the temperature can go below the zero.
-Typically in winter is snowing in Warsaw, that’s why one of the best period to visit the city is during Christmas.
-The snowy landscape of Warsaw in Christmas is just amazing.
+Typically in winter is snowing in Warsaw, that’s why one of the best periods to visit the city is during Christmas.
+The snowy landscape of Warsaw at Christmas is just amazing.
 Think about a trip to Warsaw as a stop by your visit to Auschwitz, will be easy to reach as from Krakow.

 The public transport of Warsaw is really good, the city has also a metropolitan train line.
 You can visit the city easy by bus or with an old fashion taste you can take the Tram.

 You can buy the ticket for all the transport in all the kiosk usually sell the cigarettes as well, are a lot around the city but doesn’t have any ensign.

 Buy a ticket for 24-48-72 hours is the best way to visit the city and is really cheap.
 The ticket for the just 24h cost to you 15 zł, less than 4 Euro.